yeti-platform/yeti/README.md

 ### Feeds

-To launch an instance of Malcom that ONLY fetches information from feeds, run Malcom with the `--feeds` option.
+To launch an instance of Malcom that ONLY fetches information from feeds, run Malcom with the `--feeds` option or tweak the configuration file.

 Your database should be populated automatically.
 If you can dig into the code, adding feeds is pretty straightforward (assuming you're generating `Evil` objects).
 You can find an example feed in `/feeds/zeustracker`.
 A more detailed tutorial is [available here](https://github.com/tomchop/malcom/wiki/Adding-feeds-to-Malcom).